Trees in winter

 The two Tree Walk will take place in Regent’s Park.

-You will be given details of the meeting place on enrolment.
-The class may end at a different part of the Park, but the tutor will give directions to find the tube/buses at the end of the walk.
+You will be given details of the meeting place before the course starts The class may end at a different part of the Park, but the tutor will give directions to find the tube/buses at the end of the walk.

 You may like to do some follow up reading after the first session.
 Toilets are available in the Park (20p).